Unfortunately tactical nuclear weapons are needed to deter superpower navies

 - The last treaty between the USA and Russia expired in February 2026.

-- The nuclear non-proliferation treaty has failed.
+- The nuclear non-proliferation treaty has failed – signatories are increasing their arsenals, not phasing them out.

 - ICAN is futile – no nuclear power will make the same mistake as Ukraine and give up its weapons.